less/less-docs/content/features/extend.md

 }
 ```

-It can contain one more classes to extend, separated by commas.
+It can contain one or more classes to extend, separated by commas.

 Example: